Joe-Jee/Ansible-Windows-Automation/README.md

-Microsoft Windows Automation with Red Hat Ansible Notes taken from the guided exercises and labs
+This is a sample README for the Microsoft Windows Automation with Red Hat Ansible.